Table of Contents

 Most commonly, VirtualBox will use large image files on a real hard disk and present them to a guest as a virtual hard disk.
-This is described in the section called “Disk image files (VDI, VMDK, VHD, HDD)”.
+This is described in Section 5.2, “Disk image files (VDI, VMDK, VHD, HDD)”.

-Alternatively, if you have iSCSI storage servers, you can attach such a server to VirtualBox as well; this is described in the section called “iSCSI servers”.
+Alternatively, if you have iSCSI storage servers, you can attach such a server to VirtualBox as well; this is described in Section 5.10, “iSCSI servers”.

-Finally, as an advanced feature, you can allow a virtual machine to access one of your host disks directly; this advanced feature is described in the section called “Using a raw host hard disk from a guest”.
+Finally, as an advanced feature, you can allow a virtual machine to access one of your host disks directly; this advanced feature is described in Section 9.9.1, “Using a raw host hard disk from a guest”.

 Each such virtual storage device (image file, iSCSI target or physical hard disk) will need to be connected to the virtual hard disk controller that VirtualBox presents to a virtual machine.
 This is explained in the next section.

 In a real PC, hard disks and CD/DVD drives are connected to a device called hard disk controller which drives hard disk operation and data transfers.
 VirtualBox can emulate the four most common types of hard disk controllers typically found in today's PCs: IDE, SATA (AHCI), SCSI and SAS.